Freezing-In Gravitational Waves: Evolution equations for the distribution functions

 Finally let us discuss \emph{back-reaction} effects, which can be incorporated into the Boltzmann-like formalism.
 If we stay at order $\Ozf$ and go to non-zero order in $\lambda$ we can identify back-reaction effects.
 These appear at lowest order at $\mathcal{O}(\kappa^4\lambda^4)$.
 The graviton production rate at this order contains the following back-reaction terms:

 where the dots above stand for other terms that we have omitted here.
-We call the terms in \Eq{ExampleBackReaction} back-reaction terms since the small corrections on top of the Bose Einstein distribution, $\fp^{(2,2}$ and $\fp^{(0,4}$, appear in the phase-space integral.
+We call the terms in \Eq{ExampleBackReaction} back-reaction terms since the small corrections on top of the Bose Einstein distribution, $\fp^{(2,2)}$ and $\fp^{(0,4)}$, appear in the phase space integral.
 Back-reaction effects also appear in the $\dfp$ rate.

 We further note that the RHS in \Eqs{dfh22}{dfh40} are time independent.
 Therefore $\fh^{(2,2)}$ and $\fh^{(0,4)}$, are linear in time and the back-reaction rates, i.e. $\dfh^{(4,4)}$, are linear in time.
 From this follows that $\fh^{(4,4)}$ has a quadratic time dependence.